jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/1-Tool Part.md

 __[JERKAR USER HOME]__ : refers to the folder where Jerkar stores caches, binary repository and global user configuration.

 <strong>Build Classes :</strong> Java source code containing build instructions.
 These files are edited by the users and are located under _[PROJECT DIR]/build/def_ directory.
-This term can also be use to designate their compiled counterparts (.class files).
+This term is also used to designate their compiled counterparts (.class files).

 <strong>Build Classpath :</strong> Classpath on which depends _build classes_ to get compiled and executed.
 It consists
 in _Jerkar_ core classes but can be augmented with any third party lib or build classes located in another project.